uniwswap/uniwens-docs/deploying-dns-on-a-private-chain.md

 ## Migration File Example

 We can combine the steps above in a single hardhat migration file.
-This allows us to deploy POWNS in one go:
+This allows us to deploy UNIWENS in one go:

 ### contracts/deps.sol